fd95i/api-wpt-cac/README.md

 	 `docker pull fd95i/api-wptcac:latest`

  3. Let's get to the .env file.
 We need to create this file in order to authenticate us to the MySQL database we just created minutes ago.
-In the root of this project there is an example .env file that contains the following variables, just download it and complete them with your data:
+In the root of this project there is an example .env file that contains the following variables, just download that file and complete the keys with your values:

 	|  Key | Value(i.e) |
 	|-------------------------|--------|